puffin/dotfiles/README.md

 Pre-configured suppport for python, elixir, ruby, JS and vim.
 Want more, just add them to `g:coc_global_extensions` and configure [coc-settings.json](config/nvim/coc-settings.json) accordingly.

 Autocompletion navigation is set on the `<TAB>` key.
-Then some of the gotos keys are remapped as:
+Then some gotos keys are remapped as:

 + `gd` : Jump to definition(s) of current symbol
 + `gi` : Jump to implementation(s) of current symbol